-Message discovery, both announcements and searches, are subject to a wide variety of attacks.

-Therefore communication should be secured using the mechanisms described in Section 8.2 Compact Signature Format.

-The following list summarizes common classes of attacks and mitigations provided by this protocol:

-- Message alteration Message content may be changed by an attacker.
-To prevent this, the message should be signed.
-The Body and all relevant headers should be included in the signature.
-Specifically, the Application Sequencing header, WS-Addressing [WS-Addressing] headers and any headers identified in Endpoint References should be signed together with the Body to "bind" them together. - Availability (Denial of Service) An attacker may send messages that consume resources.
+- 1437 Message discovery, both announcements and searches, are subject to a wide variety of attacks. - Therefore communication SHOULD be secured using the mechanisms described in Section 8.2 Compact Signature Format. - The following list summarizes common classes of attacks and mitigations provided by this protocol: - Message alteration An attacker can change message content.
+To prevent this, the message SHOULD be signed.
+The Body and all relevant headers SHOULD be included in the signature.
+Specifically, the Application Sequencing header, WS-Addressing [WS-Addressing] headers and any headers identified in Endpoint References SHOULD be signed together with the Body to "bind" them together. - Availability (Denial of Service) An attacker can send messages that consume resources.
 To prevent this, a signature assures that a message is of genuine origin.
-To avoid unnecessary processing, the signature should be validated before performing beginning any significant processing of message content. - Replay An attacker may resend a valid message and cause duplicate processing.
-To prevent this, a replayed message is detected by a duplicate [message id] property [WS-Addressing] or an older Application Sequencing header and should be discarded.
-Implementations may also use the Timestamps mechanism defined in [WS-Security] to protect against the replay attack.
-In that case the wsu:Timestamp element [WS-Security] should be included in the d:Security header and should be signed. - Spoofing An attacker sends a message that pretends to be of genuine origin.
-To prevent this, the signature should be unique to the sender.

-To provide mitigation against other possible attacks, e.g., message disclosure, mechanisms defined in WS-Security [WS-Security], WS-SecureConversation [WS-SecureConversation], and/or WS-Trust [WS-Trust] may be applied.
+To avoid unnecessary processing, the signature SHOULD be validated before performing beginning any significant processing of message content. - Replay An attacker can resend a valid message and cause duplicate processing.
+To prevent this, a replayed message is detected by a duplicate [message id] property [WS-Addressing] or an older Application Sequencing header and SHOULD be discarded.
+Implementations MAY also use the Timestamps mechanism defined in [WS-Security] to protect against the replay attack.
+In that case the wsu:Timestamp element [WS-Security] SHOULD be included in the d:Security header and SHOULD be signed. - Spoofing An attacker sends a message that pretends to be of genuine origin.
+To prevent this, the signature SHOULD be unique to the sender. - To provide mitigation against other possible attacks, e.g., message disclosure, mechanisms defined in WS-Security [WS-Security], WS-SecureConversation [WS-SecureConversation], and/or WS-Trust [WS-1460 Trust] MAY be applied. - 1461 If a Client communicates with a Discovery Proxy, the Client SHOULD establish end-to-end security with 1462 the Discovery Proxy; to improve the efficiency of security operations, the Client SHOULD establish a 1463 security context using the mechanisms described in WS-Trust [WS-Trust] and WS-SecureConversation

-If a Client communicates with a Discovery Proxy, the Client should establish end-to-end security with the Discovery Proxy; to improve the efficiency of security operations, the Client should establish a security context using the mechanisms described in WS-Trust [WS-Trust] and WS-SecureConversation [WSSecureConversation].
-In such cases, separate derived keys should be used to secure each message.
+1464 [WS-SecureConversation].
+In such cases, separate derived keys SHOULD be used to secure each message.

-9 Conformance 1462 1463 To be conformant with this specification an endpoint MUST implement at least one of the roles; Target 1464 Service, Discovery Proxy, and Client; and MAY implement it in more than one of the modes; ad hoc and 1465 managed; however, for each implemented role and mode, it MUST implement them as specified herein.
-An implementation is not conformant with this specification if it fails to satisfy one or more of the MUST or 1466 1467 REQUIRED level requirements defined herein for the roles and modes it implements.
-1468 Normative text within this specification takes precedence over normative outlines, which in turn take 1469 precedence over the XML Schema [XML Schema Part 1, Part 2] and WSDL [WSDL 1.1] descriptions, 1470 which in turn take precedence over examples.
+9 Conformance 1466 1467 To be conformant with this specification an endpoint MUST implement at least one of the roles; Target 1468 Service, Discovery Proxy, and Client; and MAY implement it in more than one of the modes; ad hoc and 1469 managed; however, for each implemented role and mode, it MUST implement them as specified herein.
+1470 An implementation is not conformant with this specification if it fails to satisfy one or more of the MUST or 1471 REQUIRED level requirements defined herein for the roles and modes it implements.
+1472 Normative text within this specification takes precedence over normative outlines, which in turn take 1473 precedence over the XML Schema [XML Schema Part 1, Part 2] and WSDL [WSDL 1.1] descriptions, 1474 which in turn take precedence over examples.

-1471 A. Acknowledgements
+A. Acknowledgements